The Worship Song Compass

 Initial Importance: Primary

 The generally-accepted 'comfortable singing range' is C3>C4.
-I've included recommended keys within a slightly broader range (~A2>D4), depending on the number of high notes and how feasible they are to hit.
-In larger churches, you may find you can extend the high note by an extra 1-2 semitones.
+I've included recommended keys within a slightly broader range (~Bb2>D4), depending on the number of high (and low) notes and how feasible they are to hit.
+In large churches (with bigger, louder bands!), you may find you can extend the high note by an extra 2-3 semitones without compromising singability for your congregation.

-The melody of a song has been considered if it's obviously tricky and a clear obstacle to participation.
+The melody and rhythm of a song have been considered if they're a clear obstacle to participation.

 Corporate?